 Duration: 4 hours

+History buffs will find this an interesting thing to do in Xi'an.
 Not to be confused with the Daming Palace, the Tang Dynasty Palace is actually a theater that pays homage to the ancient Tang culture and traditions through song and dance.
 This grand performance venue has hosted hundreds of performances since its inception in the late 80s.
-Today, it is just as appealing as it was when it was first started, hosting the popular Tang Dynasty Music and Dance Show, a must when in the city.
+Today, it is just as appealing as it was when it first started, hosting the popular Tang Dynasty Music and Dance Show, a must when in the city.
 The ‘palace’ also boasts a restaurant so you can plan to have dinner just before the performances.
 If you do opt to enjoy a meal, remember that dinner is served about an hour and a half before the show starts.

 Xian Tang Dynasty and Ancient Chinese Culture Live Performance